deltaonealpha/dsmsapl/README.md

 #### > Added option for script-boot-time flash-screen, with a set default one.

 #### > Added option for script-boot-time text pronpt with "OK" button.

+#### > Removed option for customer ID during registration.
+Instead, automated customer ID entering with succession of '1'.

 Debugged with Microsoft Visual Studio